Frequently asked questions.

 Where do services take place?

 Depending on your treatment plan, services will either take place in a local community park, in your home, or in school.
+We will be establishing another office location end of 2024/early 2025.

 How long does treatment last?